-Lesion necrotic cores were well-localized to the VIM nucleus of the thalamus, with cytotoxic and perilesional oedema expanding out of this area (Fig 4A).
-7/9 lesion necrotic cores overlapped with the VIM atlas with on average, 45.2% of core voxels showing an overlap.
+Lesion necrotic cores were well-localized to the VIM nucleus of the thalamus, with cytotoxic and perilesional oedemas expanding out of this area (Fig. 4A).
+Seven out of nine lesion necrotic cores overlapped with the VIM atlas with on average, 45.2% of core voxels showing an overlap.

-8 out of 9 lesion necrotic core segmentations overlapped to some degree with the FGATIR hypointensity template (mean overlap: 7.7 ± 6.0 % of lesion voxels).
+Eight out of 9 lesion necrotic core segmentations overlapped to some degree with the FGATIR hypointensity template (mean overlap: $7.7 \pm 6.0\%$ of lesion voxels).